redcentre/Carbon.Example.Notebooks-CS/README.md

 A more sophisticated example similar to example 02.
 A larger report is passed through a DataFrame into [Plotly.NET][plotly] to create a line chart.

-### :blue_book: 10 Simple Plutonium Report
+### :blue_book: 10 Simple Web Service Report

-Generates a cross-tabulation report through calls to the [Plutonium web service][plut] ![PDF icon][pdf16].
+Generates a cross-tabulation report through calls to the [Carbon web service][carbsrv] ![PDF icon][pdf16].
 This demonstrates how the Carbon libraries can be hosted in a web service that provides job management and cross-tabulation reporting facilities to remote clients.

 ## Other Notebooks